TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 8/Genesis 8.10.md

 ---

-And he stayed yet other seven days; and again he sent forth the dove out of the ark;
+He stayed yet another seven days; and again he sent forth the dove out of the ship.